Indumatibv/Survey_Bot/README.md

 To evaluate the feasibility of a real-time, multilingual, speech-driven survey bot by integrating:

-Voice-based input capture
+Voice-based input capture.

-Multilingual transcription and translation
+Multilingual transcription and translation.

-Contextual understanding of natural language
+Contextual understanding of natural language.

-Structured answer extraction from unstructured speech
+Structured answer extraction from unstructured speech.

 Phase 1: Capabilities Demonstrated